 - I pledge to Take what I know and create a plan.
 I will set up a payment plan that will help me pay down my debt.
 I will find room in my budget to save.

-Visit www.aba.com/aba/static/calculators.htm and explore the online calculators.
+The American Bankers Association (ABA) website has a series of useful calculators to help you put together a plan to pay down credit.
 For example, if you owe $5,000 on a credit card with an interest rate of 12 percent, it will take you 70 months to pay it off and you will pay $1965.81 in interest.
 If you add $50 to your monthly payment, you will pay it off in 41 months and save $854.28 in interest.